 4. Choose one of the following options to demo transactional authorization:

-- To use the AM console for the demonstration, proceed to the steps outlined in "To Perform Transactional Authorization (UI)". - To use the AM REST API for the demonstration, proceed to the steps outlined in "To Perform Transactional Authorization (REST)".
+- To use the AM admin UI for the demonstration, proceed to the steps outlined in Transactional authorization with a browser. - To use the AM REST API for the demonstration, proceed to the steps outlined in Transactional authorization over REST.